 Visit regis.edu/tlc to schedule writing/tutoring appointments, log into Smarthinking, reserve study space in TLC, view workshop schedule, access online resources, and learn more about TLC.
 Contact firstname.lastname@example.org / 303.964.6591 / Clarke Hall 241.

 Diversity and Inclusion

 At Regis University the term “diversity” affirms our Jesuit commitment to build an inclusive community that values the dignity and contributions of all our members.
 We strive to shape a learning environment characterized by the Jesuit traditions of mutual respect and the pursuit of social justice, recognizing that our various identities and experiences, including but not limited to age, gender, race/ethnicity, class, disability, sexual orientation, religion and other forms of human difference, contribute to the richness and vitality of our Regis community, and those we are connected to locally, nationally, and globally.
-In accordance with our Jesuit Catholic mission, we commit ourselves to maintaining a humane atmosphere, where the human rights of every individual are recognized and respected.
+In accordance with our Jesuit Catholic mission, we commit ourselves to shaping an atmosphere, where the human rights of every individual are respected.
 We desire that same commitment to be instilled in each member of our community and demonstrated through our words and actions.
-Should an individual ever feel as though these values are not being upheld in the academic or residential environment, we encourage that person to bring it to the Office of Diversity, Engagement and Inclusion in the Student Center, Suite 219; email@example.com or 303-964-6211.
+Should an individual ever feel as though these values are not being upheld in the academic or residential environment, we encourage that person to bring it to the Office of Diversity, Equity and Inclusive Excellence in the Student Center, Suite 208; email@example.com or 303-964-5301.

 Electronic and Audio Recording Policy